Multi-granularity Knowledge Transfer for Continual Reinforcement Learning: Experiments

-\textbf{Baselines.} We consider the following baselines, for comparison with our approach in experiments: \begin{itemize} \item \textbf{Single-Task (SG)}: This baseline represents a traditional RL setup where a distinct agent is trained exclusively on each task.
+\paragraph{Baselines.} We consider the following baselines: \begin{itemize} \item \textbf{Single-Task (SG)}: This baseline represents a traditional RL setup where a distinct agent is trained exclusively on each task.
+There is no sharing or transfer of knowledge between tasks in this method.
 This serves as a foundational comparison point to underscore the advantages of CL, as it lacks any mechanism for knowledge retention or transfer. \item \textbf{Fine-Tuning (FT)}: Building upon the standard RL algorithm, this baseline differs from SG by using a single agent that is sequentially fine-tuned across different tasks.
+The agent trained on the preceding task is adapted for the subsequent task, effectively using the prior model as a starting point.
 This baseline provides a basic measure of an agent's capacity to maintain knowledge of earlier tasks while encountering new tasks. \item \textbf{Fine-Tuning with L2 Regularization (FT-L2)}: Based on FT, this baseline incorporates L2 regularization during the fine-tuning process.
+The addition of L2 regularization aims to mitigate catastrophic forgetting by penalizing significant changes to the weights that are important for previous tasks.
+This helps in preserving performance on earlier tasks while learning new ones.
 FT-L2 can be viewed as the simplest implementation of regularization-based CRL methods \cite{kirkpatrick2017overcoming,wang2023comprehensive}. \item \textbf{PackNet} \cite{mallya2018packnet}: This baseline is a representative CRL method based on parameter isolation \cite{wang2023comprehensive}.
-It utilizes the network pruning technique to efficiently allocate the neural network's capacity throughout the continual learning of tasks. \end{itemize} Note that our method is not directly comparable with certain methods, such as CLEAR \cite{rolnick2019experience} and ClonEx-SAC \cite{wolczyk2022disentanglingtransfercontinualreinforcementlearning}, as they require access to the data from previous tasks for training.
+It utilizes the network pruning technique to efficiently allocate the neural network's capacity throughout the continual learning of tasks.
+After training on a task, PackNet identifies the crucial weights to retain, prunes the less essential ones, and thus creates room for the network to learn additional tasks.
+PackNet is a representative CRL method based on parameter isolation \cite{wang2023comprehensive}. \end{itemize} Note that our method is not directly comparable with certain methods, such as CLEAR \cite{rolnick2019experience} and ClonEx-SAC \cite{wolczyk2022disentangling}, as it requires access to the data from previous tasks for training.
 Our framework can continually learn without the need to revisit past task data, which is a common constraint in real-world applications.